AlibabaCloudDocs/ros/intl.en-US/Resource Types/ECS/ALIYUN::ECS::InstanceGroup.md

       If the image contains a data disk, you can specify other parameters of the data disk via the same value of parameter "Device".
-If parameter "Category" is not specified, it will be cloud_efficiency instead of "Category" of data disk in the image.Old instances will not be changed.
+If parameter "Category" is not specified, it will be cloud_efficiency instead of "Category" of data disk in the image.
+Old instances will not be changed.
     MaxLength: 16
   UserData:
     Type: String